Farra96/NinaPro_EMG_Multi-Kernel-CNN/README.md

 The file General_Models is the script used to run different training from prompt choosing configuration.
 The file General_TL is the script used to run different Transfer Learning framework from prompt with custom configuration.

-An article that gathers all the relevant information will be added soon.